docupike/docs/docs/user/imports/csv.md

 ## Step #5

 Here you can optionally choose if you want to `update` already existing objects or only `create new objects`.
 When you want to update objects you should add one or more `identifiers` for matching existing objects by a qualified assigned attribute.
-Now you have to choose if you want to `keep` or `delete` existing values in i-doit.
+Now you have to choose if you want to `keep` or `delete` existing values in docupike.
 At last you define if multi-value category entries are `added` or completely `replace` the existing content.

 ## Step #6